ChessMan14/SDL-Pong/README.md

 <br>
 <br>
   On windows use build.bat to build
-  On linux cd into the install directory and type "make"
+  On linux use build.sh to build
 <br>
 <br>
 Note: You must have the SDL2 library installed along with SDL_Image and SDL_ttf for both windows and linux.
 <br>
-Note: both build.sh and the unix make file are made for the gcc and g++ compilers but you could easilly compile them with other compilers manually (there's only one file!)
+Note: both build.sh and build.bat file are made for the gcc and g++ compilers but you could easilly compile them with other compilers manually (there's only one file!)